carlos-molina/helloWorldPowershellModule/README.md

+This repo contains the "hello world" written in  Powershell modules and other very basic examples of modules.

-# helloWorldPowershellModule
+# I- helloWorldPowershellModule
 hello world in Powershell using a module

-# To run the helloworldmodule I executed the following steps
+To run the helloworldmodule I executed the following steps

 ## 1) I started a Power shell session